lindavik/mf-challenge/README.md

 this [planning board](https://github.com/lindavik/mf-challenge/projects/1).
 Things that I would consider doing, if I had the luxury of more time:

+- Spend more time refactoring the code as there are still some bits which I would like to improve for readability, particularly in the prediction service;
 - Right now the route optimisation to avoid bounty hunters is very simplistic and flawed, if I had more time, I would try different more different approaches;
 - I would add unit tests for the Frontend and/or end-to-end testing using Cucumber + Selenium + Gherkin for a more